-While this salad came together in the dead of winter, it really works well in any season.
+While I made this salad for the first time in the dead of winter, it really works well in any season.
 Avocado and oranges belong together.
 The acidic sweetness of the mandarin oranges plays off the creamy avocado and is complimented by the savory scallion.
 The celery and walnuts bring a nice contrasting texture.
 Basically, every crunchy bite is full of refreshing flavor.

 Mandarin Orange Salad

 4 celery stalks, chopped on a bias

 10.5 ounce can o mandarin oranges packed in juice, drained

 1 scallion, chopped